 - “Walter Benjamin and Theodor W. Adorno on Modern Poetry’s Critical Potential”; “The Aura Debate”; Entries/Articles in Encyclopedia of Aesthetics, ed.
 Michael Kelly (forthcoming from Oxford University Press)

 - “Lyric’s Barbarism in the Americas, Lately,” in Adorno Now, ed.
-Tania Roy (forthcoming from Polity Press)
+Tania Roy (forthcoming)